mayhugh82/StarWars-RPG-Game/README.md

 ### Attached to Portfolio

-This link was attacht to the Trivia Image on my Portfolio - [ResponsivePortfolio] (https://mayhugh82.github.io/Responsive-Portfolio/portfolio.html)
+This link was attacht to the RPG Image on my Portfolio - [ResponsivePortfolio] (https://mayhugh82.github.io/Responsive-Portfolio/portfolio.html)

 ## Authors